silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 ## Image and media insertion

-The [api:HtmlEditorField] API also handles inserting images and media files into the managed HTML content.
-It can be used both for referencing files on the webserver filesystem (through the [api:File] and [api:Image] APIs), as well as hotlinking files from the web.
+The [api:SilverStripe\Forms\HTMLEditor\HtmlEditorField] API also handles inserting images and media files into the managed HTML content.
+It can be used both for referencing files on the webserver filesystem (through the [api:SilverStripe\Assets\File] and [api:SilverStripe\Assets\Image] APIs), as well as hotlinking files from the web.

 We use [shortcodes](/developer_guides/extending/shortcodes) to store information about inserted images or media elements.
-The [api:ShortcodeParser] API post-processes the HTML content on rendering, and replaces the shortcodes accordingly.
+The [api:SilverStripe\View\Parsers\ShortcodeParser] API post-processes the HTML content on rendering, and replaces the shortcodes accordingly.
 It also takes care of care of placing the shortcode replacements relative to its surrounding markup (e.g. left/right alignment).

 ## oEmbed: Embedding media through external services